 This is a lovely bow by Roger Lotte carrying his own later brand.
 It’s a classic example of his work with a rounded heel, Parisian eye, and a Simon-like backwards curve to the head.
 The fine red pernambuco is also typical – round in section, with mounts of silver and ebony.
 The condition is excellent.

 Arthur Bultitude is a highly respected English maker who spent much of his working life at Hills.
-On leaving the Hill shop he specialised in exquisite bows with ornamental frogs, and his work has influenced an entire generation of contemporary English makers.
+On leaving the Hill shop he specialised in exquisite bows with ornamental frogs such as this lovely viola bow.
 More details

 This is a very fine Nürnberger family viola bow, probably an early work by Carl Albert Nürnberger.
 The brand with a * at each end came into use after 1910, yet some archaic aspects of this bow’s construction suggest that it can’t be much later than that.
 The bow has a silver face and a pinned underslide, and it oozes style.
 The stick is of beautifully flecked round section pernambuco – mounts are silver and ebony.